 This is a set collection card game similar to 7 Wonders but cards are picked from a common set on the table that is available to both players.
 This only supports two players.
-I like this a little better than the original 7 Wonders since there is no benefit in remembering what was in a hand that got passed to another player – sometimes a card can be drafted in 7-Wonders to keep another player from getting it!
-Strategies are about the same otherwise, except for some differences that only work for two players, like the military strength mechanisms.
+I like this a little better than the original 7 Wonders since the card drafting mechanism in 7-Wonders is a benefit to players with better memory.

 Antiquity (2017 Edition)

-This is a city building game where each player builds cities that interact with each other on a larger landscape.
+This is a city building game where each player builds cities in front of them that interact with each other on a larger landscape shared by all players.

 Asking for Trobils